Intevation/intelmq-mailgen/docs/concept.rst

 ``create_notifications`` function of each of the scripts in turn in alphabetical order of the script name (hence the two leading digits that provide a simple way to order the scripts).
-Mailgen stops once one of the functins returns something other than None.
+Mailgen stops once one of the functions returns something other than None.
 If the return value is a list of ``EmailNotification`` objects, mailgen sends those mails as described in :ref:`mailgen_sending_mails`.